Coalition complaints expose their contemptible hypocrisy

 Labor spending blitz appears to favour marginal electorates

 From gobsmack: ″So are the Coalition admitting that their sports activities rorts and car-park rorts packages are cynical vote-buying workout routines?
-Their grievance is just not that Labor is attempting to purchase votes in marginal seats however that Labor is copying their efforts to just do that.″
+Their criticism shouldn’t be that Labor is attempting to purchase votes in marginal seats however that Labor is copying their efforts to do exactly that.″

-- To submit a letter to The Sydney Morning Herald, electronic mail letters@smh.com.au.
-Click here for recommendations on how one can submit letters.
+- To submit a letter to The Sydney Morning Herald, e mail letters@smh.com.au.
+Click here for tips about learn how to submit letters.